rrac/authentication-node-salt-hash-wMongoDB/README.md

 This repository attempts to add to the work that Joey Whelan did with his authdemo.js on GitHubGist

 1. Adding package.json for project
+2. Adding startup js file
-2. Possibly adding form for login
+3. Possibly adding form for login
-3. Adding registration, password reset and possibly "two factor authentication"
+4. Adding registration, password reset and possibly "two factor authentication"